 click to zoom

-We have redefined what a 14" Bandsaw should be like and have incorporated features into this saw that normally are either optional or unavailable on other bandsaws on the market.
-CHECK IT OUT!
-There is absolutely no other company in the world that has a larger selection of bandsaws than Grizzly.
-We know bandsaws inside and out and our numerous years of selling them has culminated in this incredible 14" saw.
+When we first introduced this saw, it redefined the 14" Bandsaw market, incorporating many features that were either optional or simply unavailable as standard items on other 14" bandsaws.
+Now, with well over a decade of proven performance and long-term customer satisfaction, it continues to live up to its name.
+CHECK IT OUT FOR YOURSELF!
+There is absolutely no other company in the world with a larger selection of bandsaws than Grizzly.
+We know bandsaws inside and out and our many years of selling them and supporting them after-the-sale continues to make this incredible machine an easy choice.
 You will not be disappointed!

 CSA certified meeting CSA C22.2 #71.2-08 and UL 987-7th standards!